buxinstore/buxinstore/app/payments/CONFIGURATION_STATUS.md

 - Webhook signature verification will be disabled until this is set

 ### ✅ Callback URL
-- Set to `http://localhost:5000/payments/modempay/webhook` for local development
+- Set to `https://store.techbuxin.com/payments/modempay/webhook` for both development and production
-- **For Production**: Update to `https://yourdomain.com/payments/modempay/webhook`

 ## Next Steps